-CINEMAROCCHI DIVENTA UN BLOG
+CINEMAROCCHI THE BLOG

 Basically what has won your reluctance to expose yet another personal showcase on the web is above all the feeling that at this moment for you it could be a healthy thing.
 As if the doctor had advised you, in short.
-The fact of dealing with issues you hardly have the opportunity to speak of, combined with the awareness that the present time is surely bleak, but also full of turns and possibilities, has done the rest.
+The fact of dealing with issues you hardly have the opportunity to speak of, combined with the awareness that the present time is surely bleak, but also full of turns and possibilities, did the rest.

 Having said that, if this is a kind of medicine, well, medicines should not be taken for an unlimited time, otherwise it means that the matter is more serious than expected.
-So this blog has an expiration date: not too close nor too far, but one day, as it has arrived, it will vanish.
+So this blog has an expiration date: not too close nor too far, but one day, as it arrived, it will vanish.

 Conclude with the words borrowed from the introductory note of "Note di pop inglese", a milestone in Italian musical essays by the never forgotten Roberto Cacciotto and Giancarlo Radice: "Despite the particular structure of the book there are no encyclopedic ambitions, no one has sat down on the highest chair and, therefore, on every line it is fair to reflect, dissent or spit ".

 If you scroll this page down to the bottom you will come across an article dated June 2011 in which I presented my Jam Pedals multi-pedalboard.

 Since then, the work of Jannis Anastasakis and the guys at Jam, which was already excellent, has only improved: so I came back from Athens with a new, wider, more colorful custom multi-pedal.